 Previously, the Council preferred to take cash, instead of land, contributions.
 This enabled the Council to decide itself which land it acquired to meet open space and recreation requirements throughout the city, rather than being forced, as the future manager, to accept land of an inappropriate size and/or nature from any particular subdivision and potentially having to provide further more suitable land in the future from general ratepayers' funds.
 The Council acknowledges, however, that in designing a subdivision, the subdivider has a good understanding of the needs of the potential occupiers and has a financial stake in ensuring that the subdivision is attractive and satisfies those needs.
 In addition, as the City grows both in population and housing areas, there is a continuing need for more land to satisfy open space and recreational needs, new areas of which will inevitably becomes more difficult to acquire in appropriate locations as the City becomes more intensively developed.
 The Council no longer therefore has a preference for taking cash instead of land.
-The resource consent and development contributions processes provide the opportunity for the Council and the subdivider to reach agreement on whether a cash and/or land contribution is appropriate in the circumstances, so that it is possible for the Council to acquire suitable land as, where and when opportunities arise.
+The resource consent and development contributions processes provide the opportunity for the Council and when opportunities arise.